-At March 31, 2023, the total transaction price of \$123,187 is allocated to the performance obligations based on their estimated standalone selling price.
+The total transaction price of \$123,187 was allocated to the performance obligations based on their estimated standalone selling price on January 7, 2022.
 The stand-alone selling price of the research and development services was estimated using the expected cost-plus margin approach, and the stand-alone selling price of the License Options was based on a discounted cash flow approach and considered several factors including, but not limited to, discount rate, development timeline, regulatory risks, estimated market demand, and future revenue potential using an adjusted market approach.
 The allocated transaction price is recognized as revenue in one of two ways: